10 Brain Health Principles

 8. Many things HURT the brain.

-(Drugs, alcohol, brain injuries, obesity, sleep apnea, hypertension) and many things HELP the brain (new learning, great nutrition, coordination exercises, meditation, fish oil, a healthy community).
+Drugs, alcohol, brain injuries, obesity, sleep apnea, hypertension and many other things hurt the brain, while new learning, great nutrition, coordination exercises, meditation, fish oil, a healthy community, all help the brain.

 On average, we lose 85,000 neurons a day.
 Your behavior is either accelerating or decelerating this process.
 Understanding this principle means brain aging is optional.
 You actually have a choice in how fast your brain ages!